-The justification ‘in the ways of peace’ primarily reflects the importance the Sages placed on developing good relations between people living in proximity to each other, and who share a common public space.
-This conclusion is based on the halakhot of the corpus not analyzed in this article and that organize the precedence within the various common spaces (common courtyard, synagogue or division of common water resources), and on halakhot that I did analyze above (relations with neighbors suspected of transgressing the Sabbatical Year, Am-HaAretz, and even Gentiles).
+The "ways of peace" justification primarily reflects the importance the sages placed on developing good relations between people living near each other who share a common public space.
+This conclusion is based both on halakhot from the corpus not analyzed in this article , which provide the order of preference for the various communal spaces — common courtyard, synagogue, or division of common water resources — and on halakhot I did analyze above, namely relations with neighbors suspected of transgressing the sabbatical year, ‘am ha-’arets, and even gentiles.

-This approach arises from the decision of the editor(s) of the Mishnah to create a complete corpus of Halakhot whose purpose is to generate peaceful and comradely interpersonal relations, which to his thinking are indispensable to the building of a healthy structure for the community – as is apparent from the placement of the section on ‘tikun olam’ within the Mishnah.
-This perception also arises from the decisions of the (most) sages regarding the wife of an am-haaretz and the suspicion of violating the sabbatical rules.
-As we saw, the sages of Usha did not strive to be separated from other levels of the Jewish community, on the contrary, it is evident that there were instances in which they narrowed the ‘area of danger’ with regard to infringement of the Halakhah, to the minimum possible.
-This was in order to nurture friendly relations between neighbors, resulting from concern for the needs of the ‘other’ (lending utensils) and together performing the routines of daily life (women’s household chores).
-It appears that to those holding this approach, the common life in a community framework – and inevitability alongside various ‘others – along with its assorted challenges (emotional or ideological) was not necessarily a bad thing.
-On the contrary, this approach held that it was correct to perceive different Halakhot that were decided in regard to decisive issues (such as observing the Sabbatical Year), as suitable to be justified by the welfare of the society and not by some specific subject.
+This approach arises from the decision of the editor(s) of the Mishnah to create a complete corpus of halakhot whose purpose is to promote peaceful and friendly interpersonal relations, which are seen as indispensable to the building of a healthy community structure.
+This is apparent from the placement of the section on tikun ‘olam within the Mishnah and from the decisions of most sages regarding the wife of an ‘am ha-’arets and the suspicion of violating the sabbatical rules.
+As we saw, the sages of Usha did not strive to be separated from other groups in the Jewish community; on the contrary, it is evident that there were instances in which they reduced to the minimum the "area of danger" with regard to infringement of the halakhah.
+This was in order to nurture friendly relations between neighbors, resulting from concern for the needs of the "other" (e.g., lending utensils), and performing the routines of daily life together (e.g., women’s household chores).
+It appears that for those who adhered to this approach, common life in a community framework, inevitability alongside various "others" and with its assorted emotional or ideological challenges, was not necessarily a bad thing.
+On the contrary, it was seen as proper to consider different halakhot on decisive issues (such as observing the sabbatical year), as justifiable by the welfare of the society and not by some specific subject.